guillaumejaume/tuto-dl-on-graphs/README.md

 The most up-to-date (as of Sept 2020) paper that is properly benchmarking the most popular Graph Neural Networks architectures on a variety of datasets.

+Participants that would like more graph-related references can refer to the [graph-neural-networks-roadmap](https://github.com/guillaumejaume/graph-neural-networks-roadmap).
+A more up-to-date list can be found (here)[graph-based-deep-learning-literature].

 ## Organisers and tutors